sam-truscott/tinker-kernel/README.md

 these are the things I need to address in a rough order:

 * parameters to intc_enable (priority, edge/level, active high/low etc)
+* port over to new TWR-MPC5125 (e300c4) hardware rather than simulator
 * timeouts on pipe (open/read/write)
 * allow user-mode to map to real addresses (user-mode drivers)
 * (interrupts can be handled by pipes in the bsp)